rinu-quant/leetcode-dsa/README.md

 ---

 ## 🔥 Grind Mindset
-_"Discipline is remembering what you want most, not what you want now."_
+_"Discipline is doing what you want most, not what you want now."_
 This repo is part of my journey to master DSA and build the foundation for becoming an **HFT trader**.

 ---